 As you can see our curriculum covers a wide range of important learning topics.
+Our lesson plans focus on helping your children learn and excel in their age group.
 At Paradigm Care & Enrichment Center, we follow the guidelines from the Michigan Frame for Authentic Instruction.
-These are the standards set by the state of Michigan on teaching elementary-age children.
+These are the standards set by the state of Michigan for teaching elementary-age children.
 In addition, our curricular activities are designed to teach kids all year.
 So no matter what time your child joins Paradigm, they will be learning.

 Learning about the 5 senses is so much fun!
 We explore different textures through touch, different sights with our vision, different sounds with our ears, different tastes with food, and different smells with our noses.
 One of the most fun ways to do that is by making popcorn in the classroom.
 We can see it popping, we can hear it popping, we can smell it, we can touch it when we pick it up to eat it and we can taste it.
 Mmmmm!

 In October, our curricular activities will explore farm life!
 Kids will pretend to be in the pumpkin patch and in the cornfield.
 We will be building literacy, science, and social skills during our pretend play!
 Science is everywhere in a pumpkin patch!
 Here are some of the life science concepts students will explore through play:

 - All living things go through a cycle of growth (the life cycle of a pumpkin)